-This year, a further $313 million was committed and we now have a faster, better and more frequent service on the way with works beginning next year to make us ready for nine return VLocity services a day by 2021.
+Last year, a further $313 million was committed and we now have a faster, better and more frequent service on the way with works already being undertaken to make us ready for nine return VLocity services a day by 2021.

 $170m for Goulburn Valley Health

 Construction has already begun on Stage One of Goulburn Valley Health’s redevelopment which will include a new emergency department to double the current capacity, a women and children's precinct, an expanded dialysis patients unit, 64 inpatient and 10 intensive care unit beds.

 Our advocacy is now focused on securing funding for Stage Two of works at the hospital, which we hope will include much-needed radiotherapy services and a specialised mental health facility.